The School is governed by a Board of Trustees, appointed in accordance with the 9 terms set out in the Sydney Grammar School Act of 1854.

 The Master of the Lower School is in charge of admissions at College Street, and also looks after the boys when they arrive in Form I (Year 7).
 He interviews prospective pupils and is also available to those who wish to know more about the School.

-The Director of Studies is responsible for the academic curriculum, the organisation of examinations, choices of subjects and the official entries of boys for the public examinations.
+The Deputy Headmaster (Academic) is responsible for the academic curriculum, the organisation of examinations, choices of subjects and the official entries of boys for the public examinations.

 The Deputy Headmaster is in charge of the House/Tutorial system which provides pastoral care and discipline for the boys in Forms II – VI (Years 8 –12).
 Together with the Housemasters, he manages contact between the School and parents on pastoral matters.